muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "..."

 "Did he kick you here?"
-Melody's sister asked while looking at where melody's hands were.
+Melody's sister asked while looking at where Melody's hands were.

-Melody noded in responce.
+Melody nodded in response.

 I didn't notice earlier but Melody had her hand on her stomach region the entire time.